ZORALab/Monteur/CONTRIBUTING.md

-This contributing guidelines are aligned to ZORALab Enterprise centralized guidelines.
+The contributing guidelines are documented in its own web documentation portal.

-To find it, please visit:
+Please visit the following site for more info:

 https://monteur.zoralab.com/